 From your organization’s system of record, such as your HRIS system, you’ll need to export a CSV that contains your people data.
 If you do not have an existing CSV to upload, you can also create one from scratch.
 If you need a place to start, click here to download an example CSV.

-The only attributes we require for each person (for Primary Sources) are their first name, last name, and email address, but any additional properties will make your profiles that much richer!
+The only attributes we require for each person (for Primary Sources) are their first name, and last name, but any additional properties will make your profiles that much richer!
 You will need to export or create a CSV file with the first row as headers and each subsequent row representing a single person.

 A few important notes:

-• Each person (row) must have a unique email address and a unique identifier value.
+Each person (row) must have a unique identifier value.
 If there are any rows that contain duplicate values, or empty values, they will be ignored when you run your data sync.

 Uploading a CSV file in the Admin Dashboard